TheJacksonLaboratory/FunDataR/3_multivariate/lesson3.md

 ```

-So what happened? disp had higher correlation with mpg than hp, but hp ended up
+Interestingly, even though `disp` has a higher correlation with `mpg` than `hp`, the latter
-  being a more useful predictor.
+  appears to be a more useful predictor.
+We will return to this phenomena shortly, but

-Since residual plots seem weird, what do CV have to say about this?
+  first, since residual plots seem weird, let's see if CV supports our choice of `fit3`:

 ```
 library(caret)
 set.seed(1)

+dat <- mtcars[, c('mpg', 'wt', 'disp', 'hp')]

 f.mse <- function(frm, dat.trn, dat.tst) {
   fit <- lm(frm, data=dat.trn)